enzy/Scup/README.md

 # Scup - Simple screenshot & file uploader

-*Easily upload screenshot or files to FTP server and copy its URL address to clipboard.*
+*Easily upload screenshot or files to server and copy its URL address to clipboard.*

 ## Current features ##